arrow

 • Application management: Includes functions for developing, deploying, and managing applications within the TPS framework, ensuring they meet business objectives.

-In case you’re interested in fintech app development services, take a look at DashDevs’ service offerings.
+If you’re interested in fintech app development services, take a look at DashDevs’ service offerings.

 Сharacteristics of Transaction Processing Systems